pius/rdf-mongo/README.md

 See <http://blog.datagraph.org/2010/04/rdf-repository-howto> for an overview.

-## Versioning and backwards compatibility.
+## Versioning and backwards compatibility

 Moving forward, the versioning will reflect the RDF.rb version number for which all rdf-specs are passing.